nais/doc/docs/appendix/wonderwall.md

 This is **enabled by default** for applications using Wonderwall with Azure AD.

 Tokens will at the _earliest_ be automatically renewed 5 minutes before they expire.
-If the token already _has_ expired, but the session is still exists and is active, a refresh attempt is automatically triggered.
+If the token already _has_ expired, but the session is still exists and is active, a refresh attempt is automatically triggered as long as the session has not ended.
 This happens whenever the end-user visits any path that belongs to the application.

 If you want to manually trigger token refreshes, you can make use of a new endpoint: